cboyer/mirth-zabbix/README.md

 ## Getting Started
 ### Prerequisites

-- Mirth Connect ≥ 3.2.1, previous versions are not tested
+- Mirth Connect ≥ 3.2.1, latest tested version: 4.4.2
-- Zabbix version 3 or 4
+- Zabbix version ≥ 3, latest tested version: 6.0.23 LTS
-- Zabbix template (Zabbix_template.xml)
+- Zabbix template (Zabbix/Zabbix_template.xml)
-- Mirthix channel (Mirthix_channel.xml)
+- Mirthix channel (Mirth/Mirthix_channel.xml)

 ### Installing

-1. Import Mirthix channel `Mirthix_channel.xml` in Mirth Connect Administrator.
+1. Import Mirthix channel `Mirth/Mirthix_channel.xml` in Mirth Connect Administrator.
 2. Configuration settings for Mirthix channel:
-  - As seperate host in Zabbix:
+  - To monitor Mirth Connect with a dedicated host in Zabbix:
     - TCP Listener: port 10050 or the port of your choice.
-    - Add Zabbix server IP address in Source Filter values with Rule Builder (needs single or double quote).
+    - Add Zabbix server IP in Source Filter (Edit channel > Source > Edit Filter > Rule > Values), change value from '127.0.0.1' to Zabbix server IP, save and deploy channel.

+  - To monitor Mirth Connect with an existing host in Zabbix, you have to configure the running Zabbix agent as a proxy:
+    - TCP Listener: change port to 10051.
+    - Add '127.0.0.1' in Source Filter (Edit channel > Source > Edit Filter > Rule > Values).
+    - Add the `zabbix_agentd.d/mirth.conf` file to your Zabbix agent's config folder.
+	 In your zabbix_agentd.conf, make sure you have an Include option : "Include=C:\Program Files\Zabbix Agent\zabbix_agentd.conf.d\*.conf" for Windows or "Include=/etc/zabbix/zabbix_agentd.conf.d/*.conf" for Linux.
+3. Import Zabbix template `Zabbix/Zabbix_template.xml` in Zabbix console, the template will by named `Template App Mirth`.
+4. Associate the template to the host:
+  - For a new host:
+    - Create host in Zabbix console with Mirth server IP address as Agent interface (with TCP Listener port) and add templates:
+      - `Template App Mirth`
+      - `Template App Zabbix Agent` (pre Zabbix 5.0)
+      - `Template Module Zabbix agent` (Zabbix 5.0)
+      - `Zabbix agent` (Zabbix 6.0)
+  - For an existing host:
+    - Just add the template `Template App Mirth`.

-    - Message storage is disabled by default because the channel may produce a lot of messages and full your database/file system.
+> Message storage is disabled by default because the channel may produce a lot of messages and full your database/file system.
 It should be activated only for debug purposes.

-  - For an existing host in Zabbix:
-    - TCP Listener: change port to 10051.
-    - Add '127.0.0.1' in Source Filter values with Rule Builder (needs single or double quote).
-    - Add the zabbix_agentd.d/mirth.conf file to your zabbix agent's config folder.
-	 In you zabbix_agentd.conf, make sure you have an Include option : "Include=C:\Program Files\Zabbix Agent\zabbix_agentd.conf.d\*.conf" for Windows or "Include=/etc/zabbix/zabbix_agentd.conf.d/*.conf" for Linux
-3. Import Zabbix template `Zabbix_template.xml` in Zabbix console.
-4. Add the template:
-  - Create host in Zabbix console with Mirth server IP address as Agent interface (with TCP Listener port) and add templates `Template App Mirth` and `Template App Zabbix Agent` pre Zabbix 5.0 or `Template Module Zabbix agent` in Zabbix 5.0 (default agent availability template provided by Zabbix).
-  - Using an existing host, add the template `Template App Mirth`.
 ### Testing

-Mirthix can be tested with zabbix_get binary provided with [Zabbix agent](https://www.zabbix.com/download_agents)
+Mirthix can be tested with zabbix_get binary provided with [Zabbix agent](https://www.zabbix.com/download_agents):
 ```Console
 ./zabbix_get -s 127.0.0.1 -p 10050 -k agent.version
 Mirthix 2.0.0